mrudorfer/grasp-evaluator/README.md

                         root directory of the GPNet dataset -TD TEST_DIR, --test_dir TEST_DIR
-                        test folder of the network (containing epoch dirs) --nms                 use this option to use "nms_poses_view0.txt" file instead of all predictions (npz files) --no_sim              use this option to skip simulation results (only rule-based evaluation) --stats_only
+                        test folder of the network (containing epoch dirs) --nms                 use this option to use "nms_poses_view0.txt" file instead of all predictions (npz files) --no_sim              use this option to skip simulation results (only rule-based evaluation) -OMD OBJECT_MODELS_DIR, --object_models_dir OBJECT_MODELS_DIR
+                        if other than GPNet models, please provide path to urdf files of objects.
+  --stats_only
 ```